Christodoulos Moisa: Novel

-CRITICS COMMENTS: "While the main story is sufficient to hold your interest, it is embellished with a cultural richness that sets it apart from just another “Who-dunnit“ ...
-The cleverly devised plot will keep you intrigued right through to the end ...
-For those of us familiar with Wellington during the 1950s’ “Overcast Sunday” will evoke a few memories of a time and lifestyle that no longer exists.
+CRITICS COMMENTS: "While the main story is sufficient to hold your interest, it is embellished with a cultural richness that sets it apart from just another "Who-dunnit"...The cleverly devised plot will keep you intrigued right through to the end...For those of us familiar with Wellington during the 1950s' "Overcast Sunday" will evoke a few memories of a time and lifestyle that no longer exists.
 The title itself belongs to a song, a type of blues music in keeping with the sentiments of love, joy and sorrow and particularly poignant for immigrants far from their homeland.
 The book gives examples of the hardships, hopes and dashed dreams which marked their lives and the reasons for moving to New Zealand.
-Like all immigrants they found it to be no promised land and this informs and colours the book as various incidents are woven into the plot ..."
+Like all immigrants they found it to be no promised land and this informs and colours the book as various incidents are woven into the plot..."
 Marion Davidson RIVER CITY PRESS 17 November 2016.

-"This is not your average crime novel, in fact, although the story features a crime- a murder – it is a story of a place, a time, and the characters who converge on both.
-It is about people and the stories they bring to the Greek community in Wellington 1950.
-The story opens with ...
-Chris Moisa has written a fine story, crafted in such a way that may irritate and impatient reader, but rich in knowledge and understanding of the community in which the book is centered, and the forces that bring everything together at that point.

-The reader learns a lot and becomes intimately engaged with each character, their lives laid bare for us in the book’s unusual configuration.

-The author captured the time, the economics, politics and social ambiance of New Zealand in 1950, with the Greek community the focus of his attention.

-The story is not for me to tell but I really enjoyed it.
-The book is not laid out in a traditional format, and what I see it has challenged the odd critic.
-I found it enhanced the yarn Chris tells.
-This latest book is a valuable addition to the repertoire of a superb writer.